 Can't find what you're looking for?Jump to all iD Programs & Locations

 Hours & Tuition

 Pick-Up: 5-6pm Mon-Thurs, Fri 3-4pm (varies by site)

 Tuition: From $799/week USD.
 All taxes included.

-Commuter Lunch Plan: Lunch can be purchased for an additional $60/week
+Commuter Lunch Plan: Starts at an additional $60/week

 Check-In: Sunday 6pm